 Evergreen jobs offer convenience to hiring teams that advertise for the same job over and over.
-Some hiring teams believe that creating one candidate pool in the applicant tracking system is a benefit.
+Some hiring teams believe that creating one candidate pool in an applicant tracking system (e.g., Workday, SmartRecruiters) is a benefit.
 However, leaving jobs open creates problems.
 Here are three reasons to close them.

 Some hiring teams use evergreen jobs for positions that they hire for again and again.
 Rather than create a new job posting every time, these teams can just leave the job posting open.
 However, evergreen jobs don’t appear on job boards, they can turn off candidates who don’t get a response, and they wreck recruiting analytics.